 You must not trek for such a long distance if you have respiratory problems or asthma.
 Even heart patients must avoid this hectic trek.
-The people with constant panic attack from minor adventures should never plan to do it.
+The person with a constant panic attack from minor adventures should never plan to do it.

-It is all the matter of your gut and strong determination to reach the majestic Kanchenjunga that will drive you till the very end.
-You need to be ready for at least 6 hours of trek in a day.
+It is your guts and determination to reach Kanchenjunga base that drives you to the end.
+You need to be ready for at least 6 hours of a trek in a day.

-How are the accommodation facilities of the region?
+How are the accommodation facilities in the region?

-Being a remote region, the lodges are not standard ones like in the other cities.
+Being a remote region, the lodges are not standard like in the other cities.
 You will get basic facilities to rest after a tiresome day.
-These rural home stay will provide you with ethnic foods.
+These rural homestays will provide you with ethnic foods.
 After a hectic day, you will have a roof to hide and a good bed to rest.

-What are some of the most important things to be carried?
+What are some of the most important things I need to carry?

-In trek, its better to carry less.
+In trek, it’s better to carry less.
 You must not miss out suitable clothing like waterproof jackets.
-Be prepared for change in temperature as altitude rises.
+Be prepared for a change in temperature as altitude rises.
 The most essential element is a good pair of shoes and socks.

 Is it good to carry my own snacks for the journey?

 You will get basic foods in the lodge.
-The foods will be cheap and made freshly.
-However, you can carry snacks and energy bars while in trails to boost your energy.
+The foods will be cheap and fresh.
+But, you can carry snacks and energy bars while on trails to boost your energy.
 Don’t make your backpack heavy.

 Is any preparation needed before starting high altitude trek?

 It is always helpful to train yourself for a tiresome journey to reach the beautiful end.
 You can do exercises every day before starting the trip to prepare your muscle strength.
-Jogging and aerobics can help prior to arriving in the region.
+Jogging and aerobics can help before arriving in the region.

-How much time should I allocate for this trek?
+How much time should I devote for this trek?

-You need to have a minimum of 3 weeks for this journey.
+You need to have at least 3 weeks for this journey.
 The rough trails and high altitude will demand few extra days if you want to take it slow.

 How difficult is the trek compared to other trekking routes in Nepal?

 You will not call this most difficult one for a trekking route.
-But, with less number of tourists trekking in this region, you will experience a wilderness compared to other area.
-You need to carry necessary personal equipment to make this journey as easy as possible.
+But, with less number of tourists trekking in this region, you will experience a wilderness compared to other areas.
+You need to carry the necessary personal equipment to make this journey as easy as possible.

 What is the best time for trekking?

-The best recommended time for trekking is in autumn (September – November) to witness clear weather, perfect temperature and less slippery trails.
-The other season is in spring (March – May).
+The best recommended time for trekking is in autumn (September – November).
+This is the time to witness clear weather, perfect temperature, and less slippery trails.
+The other season is in spring (March-May).